This is a listing of the people of the Free Cities that appear in A Song of Ice and Fire.

 - The Remnant: Since they consider themselves the heirs of the Valyrian Freehold, the Volantene are the ones who follow its traditions closest.
 Only those with the purest Valyrian blood are permitted to be triarchs or to freely enter the district of Old Volantis.

-- Slave Brand: Volantene slaves are all given tattoos indicating their jobs: tears for pleasure slaves, flames for slaves of R'hllor, tiger stripes for the city watch, flies for slaves who sweep dung, and wheels for hathay drivers.
+- Slave Brand: Volantene slaves are all given tattoos indicating their jobs: tears for pleasure slaves, flames for slaves of R'hllor, tiger stripes for the city watch, flies for slaves who sweep dung, checkered squares for fools and jesters, and wheels for hathay (cart) drivers.
+Other tattoos with unknown meanings include leopard spots, green turtles, lightning bolts, blue feathers, and coins.

 - Trademark Favorite Food: They're fond of putting beets in many of their dishes, with a particular favorite being a cold beet soup, said to be as thick and rich as purple honey.